 You can use various channels to connect with your audience.
-Email is one of the best marketing channels.
+Email marketing is one of the best marketing channels.
 It is a highly effective channel for nonprofits.
 Just look at the statistics.
 Nonprofit emails have a 20.39 percent open rate and a 2.66 percent click-through rate (CTR).

 However, The Chronicle of Philanthropy found that up to 12 percent of nonprofit emails are categorized as spam.
 That can mean thousands of missed opportunities to connect with subscribers.
 Here are some email marketing tips that will help you avoid the spam folder and engage with subscribers.

 It doesn’t matter how amazing your email content is if you don’t have a strong email list to send it to.
 As a nonprofit, you want your emails to reach loyal supporters, volunteers, and, for most campaigns, donors.
 List quality is important; you need to grow a subscriber list of people interested in receiving your content.

 The first step is to make it easy for supporters to sign up for your email list.